Itheum/core-mx-bridge-sc/README.md

 ### Setting up dev environment (project development bootstrap) + how to build (and upgrade)

-<<<<<<< HEAD

 - Uses `multiversx-sc-* 0.49.0` (In v2.0.0, we used0.49.0) SDK libs (see Cargo.toml)
 - Building requires minimum **mxpy 9.5.1** (In v2.0.0, we used mxpy 9.5.1).
 Check version using `mxpy --version`
-- # To build the project, requires minimum Rust version `1.78.0-nightly` (In v2.0.0, we used 1.78.0-nightly).
+- To build the project, requires minimum Rust version `1.78.0-nightly` (In v2.0.0, we used 1.78.0-nightly).
 Check your Rust version by running `rustc --version`.
 To update your Rust, run `rustup update`.
 To set to nightly run `rustup default nightly`.
 Note that `mxpy deps install rust --overwrite` also brings in it's own compatible rust version so running `rustup default nightly` might have a higher rust version than what is used via `mxpy deps install rust --overwrite`.
 - Uses `multiversx-sc-*0.49.0` (In v1.0.0, we used0.49.0) SDK libs (see Cargo.toml)
 - Building requires minimum **mxpy 9.5.1** (In v1.0.0, we used mxpy 9.5.1).
 Check version using `mxpy --version`
 - To build the project, requires minimum Rust version `1.78.0-nightly` (In v1.0.0, we used 1.78.0-nightly).
 Check your Rust version by running `rustc --version`.
 To update your Rust, run `rustup update`.
 To set to nightly run `rustup default nightly`.
 Note that `mxpy deps install rust --overwrite` also brings in it's own compatible rust version so running `rustup default nightly` might have a higher rust version than what is used via `mxpy deps install rust --overwrite`.